onyeka-hub/Project-25/README.md

 ### Configure DNS

 If anyone were to visit the tool, it would be very inconvenient sharing the long load balancer address.
 Ideally, you would create a DNS record that is human readable and can direct request to the balancer.
-This is exactly what has been configured in the ingress object - host: "tooling.tooling.artifactory.onyeka.ga" but without a DNS record, there is no way that host address can reach the load balancer.
+This is exactly what has been configured in the ingress object - host: "tooling.artifactory.onyeka.ga" but without a DNS record, there is no way that host address can reach the load balancer.

 The onyeka.ga part of the domain is the configured HOSTED ZONE in AWS.
 So you will need to configure Hosted Zone in AWS console or as part of your infrastructure as code using terraform.